 What is a Facebook sales funnel?

-A Facebook sales funnel is a visual depiction of the journey that your buyers will take when they purchase from you through Facebook.
+A Facebook sales funnel is a path that guides Facebook users toward a desired action — in this case, making a purchase through Facebook.
 Unlike a traditional sales funnel, it is designed to specifically convert users from Facebook.

 The top of the funnel (ToFu) is the stage where you try to improve your brand awareness among your target audience.
-This involves creating advertisements that increase your reach and generate interest among your audience.
+This might involve creating advertisements that briefly introduce your products and promoting them to Lookalike audiences, running a referral contest, and posting a variety of content — like blog posts, videos, infographics, and ebooks — in order to appeal to different segments of your audience.

 The next stage of the Facebook sales funnel is the middle of the funnel (MoFu).
 In this stage, you essentially focus on lead generation and then nurturing those leads.